RakhithJK/haraka-Haraka-wiki/Contributing.md

 * Use whitespace between operators - we prefer `if (foo > bar)` over `if(foo>bar)`
 * Don't comment out lines of code, remove them as they will be in the revision history anyway.
 * Use boolean true/false instead of numeric 0/1

+Additionally:

+* Any new features must be documented